kchun014/rshell/README.md

 v) using commands with logical operators, then ending with done crashes the shell.

-vi) cannot use logical operators with done, will exit regardless.

-vii) Cannot use echo with multiple terms (i.e. echo "Hello everybody")
+vi) Cannot use echo with multiple terms (i.e. echo "Hello everybody")